Blazemeter/taurus/site/dat/docs/JMeter.md

     - once:
       - http://blazedemo.com/
 ```
-They're correspond to JMeter's `Once Only Controllers`.
+They correspond to JMeter's `Once Only Controllers`.

 ##### Loop Blocks